Bukixo/udemy-angular4/angular-app/Lesson notes/Directives.md

 export class InputFormatDirective {
 	@Input('format') format;

 	constructor(private el: ElementRef) { }

 	@HostListener('blur') onBlur(){

 		let value: string = this.el.nativeElement.value;

 		if (this.format == 'lowercase')
 			this.el.nativeElement.value = value.toLowercase();
 		else
 			this.el.nativeElement.value = value.toUppercase();

 	}

 }
 ~~~

 We have to apply this 'appInputFormat' directive as an attribute and then use property binding to set the target 'format'.
-Since we only have one input property, it would be cleaner to set the target format whilet applying the directive as an attribute
+Since we only have one input property, it would be cleaner to set the target format while applying the directive as an attribute.

 ~~~
 <input type="text" [appInputFormat]="'uppercase'">
 ~~~

-to implment this we change the format to the sleecetor of our directives in out directives.
+To impelment this we change the format to the selector of our directives in our directives.

 ~~~
 //////

 export class InputFormatDirective {
 	@Input('appInputFormat') format;

 	constructor(private el: ElementRef) { }

 	@HostListener('blur') onBlur(){

 	//////

 ~~~